thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Feb 21, 2025
+I've had some time recently to test my one built-up rev 2.0 board (with all of the necessary rework performed).
+I found that one rework procedure was incomplete, and therefore I'm recommending that others do not build up any 2.x boards at this time.
+I managed to spot the problem and avoided damaging any chips, but I'd rather be safe than sorry.
+I also discovered another bug, of sorts, in the memory decoding logic when testing an SGM game ("1942").
+Spoiler alert: SGM games are not working correctly yet.
+The issue revolves around the way address lines A10-A12 are gated to provide the stock ColecoVision RAM "mirroring" behavior.
+Those lines are gated too aggressively, and a change to the MEMDEC GAL and a change to the input signal to the 74HCT08 that gates those lines was required.
+I discovered this using a memory map test utility I wrote for this purpose.
+I still don't understand how this bug would break "1942", though, so I still have some work to do.

 ### Update - Jan 23, 2025
 I received the rev 2.0 boards a little while ago, and the other night started building one up, only to realize I forgot to oder some parts.
 Oh well,